Helen Creighton

 Mary Helen Creighton, CM (September 5, 1899 – December 12, 1989) was a prominent Canadian folklorist.
 She collected over 4,000 traditional songs, stories, and beliefs in a career that spanned several decades, and she published many books and articles on Nova Scotia folk songs and folklore.
 She received numerous honorary degrees for her work and was made a Member of the Order of Canada in 1976.

 Early life

-Born on Portland Street in Dartmouth, Nova Scotia, she developed an early interest in folklore and the super natural.
+Born on Portland Street in Dartmouth, Nova Scotia, she developed an early interest in folklore and the supernatural.
 She had a sister who suffered from a mental disability.

 Between 1914 and 1916 she attended Halifax Ladies College and earned a junior diploma in music at McGill University in 1915.
-In 1918, she joined the Royal Flying Corps in Toronto and by 1920, she had returned to Nova Scotia as an paramedic with the Red Cross Caravan.
+In 1918, she joined the Royal Flying Corps in Toronto and by 1920, she had returned to Nova Scotia as a paramedic with the Red Cross Caravan.
 She was dean of women at the University of King's College between 1939 and 1941.